 Hurricane Irma: What is the Saffir-Simpson hurricane wind scale?

-Florida is preparing for potential damage from Hurricane Irma as the Category 5 storm continues its path to the state.
+Florida is preparing for potential damage from Hurricane Irma as the Category 5 storm continues its path toward the state.

 "The storm is bigger, faster and stronger than Hurricane Andrew," Florida Gov. Rick Scott said Wednesday, referring to the devastating Category 5 storm that made landfall over the southern part of the state in 1992.
 On Monday, Scott declared a state of emergency for Florida.